 Giraffes are tall, powerful creatures.
 They can eat the leaves from the tops of high trees with ease, they are adept at escaping from their enemies and they can live nearly 25 years in the wild.
 In the past, the giraffe was called a "camel-leopard," named such because of the small hump on its back and the animal's spotted fur.
 The giraffe's species name comes from a combination of the two animals.

 For the most part, giraffes are social animals.
-A herd of about 40 giraffes is composed of mostly females and calves, with a couple dozen bulls.
+A herd of about 40 giraffes is composed of mostly females and calves, some bulls as well.
 Young male giraffes travel together and older males are more solitary and like to live alone.
 Healthy giraffes can live about 20 to 25 years in the wild.
 In captivity, they can live 28 years or longer.
 Many giraffes don't make it into adulthood because more than half of all calves are killed by lions, hyenas or other predators within their first year.

 A giraffe has different features that help it stay safe from predators.
 The giraffe is fast, tall and strong, and therefore doesn't have many enemies.
 Lions, hyenas and the Nile Crocodile are the major predators of the giraffe.
 The giraffe uses its speed to get away.
 Running close to 30 mph, the giraffe can usually escape its enemies.
 However, a giraffe can only keep up that speed for a short distance.
 A lion will try to knock the giraffe down from its long legs, after the giraffe tires.
 Another feature that helps keep the giraffe safe is its long neck.
 It can provide the giraffe with a good view of the terrain and can spot lions or hyenas in the distance.
 The giraffe is also powerful.
 With one swift kick, it can crush the skull or spine of an attacking lion.